 Pico lyer, “The Joy of Quiet”

 Do you feel like this?
 Do you feel that time is slowing down and your to-do list is growing and your workload is speeding up?
-Could it be that you are over-plugged-in?
+Are you over-plugged-in?

-Try unplugging yourself for a few hours during the day.
-Put down the phone, walk away from the computer, even leave the iPod.
+However, you should try disconnecting yourself for a few hours during the day.
+Put down the phone and walk away from the computer.
+Don’t answer those emails.
 Take a walk, talk face to face with your spouse, a neighbor or coworker.
-Play with your kids or go grocery shopping.
-But spend the time present in whatever you are doing.
-Disconnecting with the outside, electronic world for a short time can rejuvenate you to face that larger ever-interrupting world.
+You can play with your kids or go grocery shopping.
+In other words, spend your time being present in whatever you are doing.
+In conclusion, you will feel rejuvenated after being unplugged from the outside, electronic world for a short time and you’ll be able to face that larger ever-interrupting world again.